postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 ### Setting up the mock

 Developers can mock a request and response in Postman before sending the actual request or setting up a single endpoint to return the response.
-Establishing an [example](/docs/postman/collections/examples) during the earliest phase of API development requires clear communication between team members, aligns their expectations, and means developers and testers can get started more quickly.
+An [example](/docs/postman/collections/examples) during the earliest phase of API development requires clear communication between team members and aligns their expectations.
+As a result, developers and testers can start more quickly.

 You can create a mock in several ways:
 * [Using the Postman app](/docs/postman/mock_servers/mocking_with_examples)